GLOBAL MARKETS-World stocks tumble as Britain votes for EU exit

 The shockwaves affected all asset classes and regions.

-MSCI's broadest index of Asia-Pacific shares outside Japan slid almost 3.4 percent.
-Tokyo's Nikkei had its worst fall since 2011, down 7.9 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan slid almost 3.3 percent.
+Tokyo's Nikkei saw its worst fall since 2011, down 7.9 percent.

-Investors stampeded into low-risk sovereign bonds, with U.S. 10-year notes up around 1.5 points in price to yield 1.5718 percent.
+Investors stampeded into low-risk sovereign bonds, with U.S. 10-year notes gained around 1.5 points in price to yield 1.570 percent.
 Earlier, the yield dipped to 1.406 percent.

 The rally even extended to UK bonds, despite a warning from ratings agency Standard & Poor's that it was likely to downgrade Britain's triple-A credit rating if it left the EU.
 Yields on benchmark 10-year gilts fell 27 basis points to 1.096 pct.